ctsit/nipype-pbs-workflows/doc/README_bedpostx.md

+# Steps to execute the bedpostx script:

-# Login to research computing machine:
+## Login to research computing machine:

 Login to your research computing machine from the terminal using your credentials as follows:
 	ssh <username>@hipergator.rc.ufl.edu

-# Steps to execute bedpostx_parallel script:

 ## Loading necessary modules